Smaart® Control

 - Configure averaging in Smaart

 Select either a Spectrum or Transfer Function measurement and set its Averaging to Infinite (Inf).
-This allows the measurement to continuously update as the microphone is moved. - Enable streaming in FIR Designer
+This allows the measurement to continuously update as the microphone is moved.

-Open the Smaart Control dialog in FIR Designer and enable live streaming to the Smaart Streaming plot. - Set the Reset Delay
+Open the Smaart Control dialog in FIR Designer and enable live streaming to the Smaart Streaming plot.

-Configure the Reset delay to match the time it takes to walk from the computer (running FIR Designer) to the measurement position. - Configure Auto Grab
+Configure the Reset delay to match the time it takes to walk from the computer (running FIR Designer) to the measurement position.

 - Select Reset Average in FIR Designer.

-- Walk to the measurement position.
+- Walk to the measurement position

 - Slowly move or wave the microphone throughout the listening area.